yibie/org-include-inline/README.md

   - Include specific line ranges
   - Include as source code blocks with syntax highlighting
   - Include as example blocks or other block types
-  - Include specific headlines/subtrees using title or CUSTOM_ID
+  - Include specific headlines/subtrees using title, CUSTOM_ID, or ID
 - **Interactive Creation**: Easy-to-use commands for creating include directives
 - **Toggle Visibility**: Show/hide included content with a single command
 - **Auto-refresh**: